 While diamonds are available in every color of the spectrum, the most valuable diamond color

-Although the presence of color makes a diamond less rare and valuable, some diamonds naturally occur in vivid fancy colors from very clear fine whites to well defined reds, blues, browns, pinks, greens, and bright yellows.
-These are highly prized and extremely rare, though the majority of diamonds used in jewellery today are white diamonds.
+Although the presence of color makes a diamond less rare and valuable, some diamonds naturally occur in vivid fancy colors from very clear fine whites to well-defined reds, blues, browns, pinks, greens, and bright yellows.
+These are highly prized and extremely rare, though the majority of diamonds used in jewelry today are white diamonds.

 Clarity is the term used to describe the size and number of inclusions in a diamond.
 Almost all diamonds contain minute traces of non-crystallized carbon, the element from which they were born.
 These inclusions are not discernible to the naked eye and require magnification to become apparent.
 Almost all diamonds have tiny imperfections but diamonds with few or no imperfections receive the highest clarity grades.

-There are two things when evaluating the clarity of a diamond, inclusions and blemishes.
+There are two things when evaluating the clarity of a diamond, inclusions, and blemishes.
 Inclusions are flaws inside the diamond and blemishes are those on the surface.
-Diamonds are graded by the amount of inclusions and blemishes and whether or not they can be seen by the naked eye.
+Diamonds are graded by the number of inclusions and blemishes and whether or not they can be seen by the naked eye.
 The purer the diamond, the more brilliance.

 Many diamond buyers mistakenly think that diamond clarity refers to how clear it is but this is not the case.
 Clarity actually refers to the external as well as internal imperfections in the stone hence clarity measures diamond flaws.
 Internal imperfections and external irregularities affect the clarity of the diamond by interfering with the passage of light throughout the diamond.
 The greater a diamond’s clarity, the more valuable and rare it is.

 One of the most defining characteristics of a diamond is its cut.
 Cut measures workmanship, rather than a diamond’s inherent qualities.
-While nature determines a diamond’s clarity, carat weight and color, the cut of a diamond determines its brilliance, the better a diamond is cut, the more sparkle it will have, hence the hand of a master craftsman is necessary to release its fire.
+While nature determines a diamond’s clarity, carat weight, and color, the cut of a diamond determine its brilliance, the better a diamond is cut, the more sparkle it will have, hence the hand of a master craftsman is necessary to release its fire.

-Cut is the most important of the 5 C’s.
+The cut is the most important of the 5 C’s.
 The way a stone is cut enhances sparkle and luminosity and can hide flaws.
-Jewelers follow a mathematical formula to insure the best cut.
-The better the cut the more brilliance and fire, hence more value.
-The cut affects price and there are several grades of cut to consider when buying a diamond.
+Jewelers follow a mathematical formula to ensure the best cut.
+The better the cut the more brilliance and fire, hence more valuable.
+The cut affects the price and there are several grades of cut to consider when buying a diamond.

 The mathematical formula also takes into account the depth of the cut.
 If a diamond is cut too deep, some light escapes through the opposite side of the pavilion, if the cut is too shallow, light escapes through the pavilion before it can be reflected.
 If a diamond is cut too shallow or too deep it will lose some of its fire.

-Diamonds may be cut in different shapes including, round, oval, marquise, pear, heart and trillian shape among other, they are referred to as fancy cut diamonds.
+Diamonds may be cut in different shapes including, round, oval, marquise, pear, heart, and Trillian shape among others, they are referred to as fancy cut diamonds.
 Shape describes a diamond’s form, primarily as viewed from above.
-The most common shape being the round (brilliant cut), the round brilliant has 58 flat, polished facets that reflect the maximum amount of light.
+The most common shape is the round (brilliant-cut), the round brilliant has 58 flat, polished facets that reflect the maximum amount of light.

 The best cut rating, (Ideal Cut) is rare.
 The next best cut is called (Premium) which is also very desirable and is less expensive than the ideal cut.
 A (Very Good) cut is one step down from the premium but still reflects most of the light from the stone.